 Nothing should keep your users from accessing your blog.
 And it’s not surprising that website speed affects its traffic and conversions in so many ways.

 To prevent your users from wanting to leave your website while it loads, always optimize the website speed and use lightweight files.
 It’s often hard to find what exactly slows your site down, especially as most of it is technical.
-There are WordPress plugins and services that can help here.
-Try the Performance Checking service and Image Optimizer.

 The Optimization Checking service scans your site and makes suggestions for you to optimize the speed, and the Image Optimizer resizes and compresses your photos with the minimal loss.

 Result?
 Your readers don’t waste their time waiting for your website to load.
 They don’t get frustrated and are likely to browse as many of your pages as they are interested in.

 Follow all these basic steps and you’ll soon see how your audience grows.
 Then you’ll know it was an effort worth making.

 Get the 10 vital components of a WordPress website in one platform — from hosting and security to SEO and image optimization.
 Start your free month now and enjoy a 50% lifetime discount.Get started free